-Are you facing legal threats over a hot check?
+Are the lawsuit threats due to a hot check?

 Writing a bad check, or hot check, is illegal.
 Anyone who writes a bad check is usually charged a fee.
 If you try to pass a bad check intentionally, the charge can range from a misdemeanor to a felony (a criminal charge that theoretically could mean jail time.)

 Payday loan companies often threaten to file hot check charges with your local district attorney if you default.

-This will certainly be a bluff because payday lenders rarely have the legal authority to file hot check charges, and they have no say over whether the DA will choose to pursue the case.
+This will certainly be a bluff because payday lenders do not have the legal authority to file criminal charges, and they have no say over whether the police or district attorney will choose to pursue the case.
 Don’t let them bully you.
 You can potentially sue over these threats because they violate your federal rights.